Rajat2712/Image-Captioning/README.md

 Normal Sampling and Beam Search were used to predict the caption of images.

+# Network Topology:-

+## Encoder
+The Convolutional Neural Network(CNN) can be thought of as an encoder.
+The input image is given to CNN to extract the features.
+The last hidden state of the CNN is connected to the Decoder.
+## Decoder
+The Decoder is a Recurrent Neural Network(RNN) which does language modelling up to the word level.
+The first time step receives the encoded output from the encoder and also the <START> vector.

 Dataset used was <a href="http://nlp.cs.illinois.edu/HockenmaierGroup/Framing_Image_Description/KCCA.html">Flickr8k dataset</a>.

+# Input

+# Output

 # Dependencies